How Divorce Attorney Billing Actually Works

 A newer angle worth knowing: ABA Formal Opinion 512 (2024) established that when attorneys use AI tools to work more efficiently, the time savings must pass to the client.
 An attorney who uses AI to draft a document in one hour instead of three should not bill you for three.
 This is an emerging standard, not yet uniformly enforced, but you can ask how AI is used in your matter and request that efficiency gains be reflected in your bill.

 The cost drivers above are manageable.
 Managing them requires knowing what good preparation looks like at each stage of the case.
-The Make Every Attorney Hour Count bundle is built for that: fifteen checklists covering the full attorney relationship, from how to prepare for every meeting to how to read your billing and flag problems.
+The Make Every Attorney Hour Count bundle is built for that: 16 checklists covering the full attorney relationship, from how to prepare for every meeting to how to read your billing and flag problems.
 Whether you're about to hire or already in representation, the checklists give you the preparation foundation that keeps these cost drivers from getting away from you.

 Once you understand how billing works, the next step is knowing how to review invoices when they arrive: what each entry means, what irregularities to look for, and what to do when something doesn't add up.
+How to Read Your Divorce Attorney's Bill covers the statement anatomy.

 Additional Resources